bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-eclipse-attacks-and-how-to-stop-them.md

 Van Wirdum: 00:00:17

 Be careful what you say because you're definitely gonna trigger half of our audience.
-I don't know.
-Whatever you say.

 Provoost: 00:00:23

-The US has great export products, great cheeseburgers, Frappuccinos, nice people, laptops and
+The US has great export products, great cheeseburgers, Frappuccinos, nice people, laptops and great movies, good entertainment.

-Van Wirdum: 00:00:29

-great movies,

-Provoost: 00:00:30

-good entertainment.

 Van Wirdum: 00:00:32